 - (1) Business property.
-Tangible personal property that is used by the taxpayer in connection with a business or for the production of income and is either capitalized by the taxpayer for tax purposes under the Code.
-Code or depreciable property the taxpayer elected to expense under section 179 of the Code.
+Tangible personal property that is used by the taxpayer in connection with a business or for the production of income and is capitalized by the taxpayer for tax purposes under the Code. taxpayer.
+Property purchased by the taxpayer must be capitalized for tax purposes under the Code; property leased by the taxpayer must be capitalized on the taxpayer's books and records in accordance with generally accepted accounting principles.
 The term does not include, however, a luxury passenger automobile taxable under section 4001 of the Code or a watercraft used principally for entertainment and pleasure outings for which no admission is charged. - (2) Cost.
 Defined in section 179 of the Code. - (3) Purchase.
 Defined in section 179 of the Code.